On the existence of supporting broken book decompositions for contact forms in dimension 3

-\begin{rmk} The interest of Lemma \ref{lemma: cycle} is that one could try to apply the local construction of Fried \cite{Fr} in the neighborhood of $(\cup_i k_i)\cup (\cup_i O_i)\cup(\cup_i k_i')\cup (\cup_i O_i')$ to get a surface of section $S_0$ that intersects transversally $k_0$ in its interior, and thereby, changing the broken book along $S_0$, to decrease and finally get rid of all the broken components of its binding.
-This would construct a supporting (up to orientations of the binding) rational open book.
-Unfortunately, Lemma~\ref{lemma: cycle} does not seem sufficient to make sure that $S_0$ intersects $k_0$, since the two heteroclinic cycles might join two adjacent quadrants of $k_0$, like NW and SW, instead of opposite ones like NE and SW (see Figure~\ref{figure: Nonos}).
-However this works if there is only one broken component in the binding. \end{rmk}
+In this section we explore the possibility of obtaining a rational open book decomposition from a broken book decomposition.
+The results here can be applied to constructions by de Paulo and Salom\~ao \cite{dPS}, to obtain an open book decomposition.
+These results also give a proof of Theorem~\ref{thm: homoclinic}.

-Consider a nondegenerate Reeb vector field, if the invariant manifolds of the hyperbolic periodic orbits intersect transversally, we say that the vector field is {\it strongly nondegenerate}.
-Observe that this is a weaker hypothesis than being {\it Kupka-Smale}, since a Kupka-Smale vector field has in addition all its periodic orbits hyperbolic.
-The strongly nondegenerate condition is generic for vector fields due to \cite{Ku,Sm} and also for Reeb vector fields, the proof of the genericity of the Kupka-Smale condition in \cite{Pe} extends to give the strong nondegeneracy condition in the Reeb case.
+In Lemma~\ref{lemma: cycle} we proved the existence of homo/heteroclinic cycles between the components of $K_b$.
+The interest of this result is that one could try to apply the local construction of Fried \cite{Fr} in the neighborhood of $(\cup_i k_i)\cup (\cup_i \gamma_i)\cup(\cup_i k_i')\cup (\cup_i \gamma_i')$ to get a surface of section $S_0$ that intersects transversally $k_0$ in its interior.
+We could then use $S_0$ to change the broken book decomposition and decrease the number of broken components of its binding.
+Iterating one would construct a supporting (up to orientations of the binding) rational open book.
+Unfortunately, Lemma~\ref{lemma: cycle} does not seem sufficient to make sure that $S_0$ intersects $k_0$, since the two heteroclinic cycles might involve twice the same stable or unstable branches (see Figures~\ref{figure: Nonos} and \ref{figure: Fried}).
+However this works if there is only one broken component in the binding.

 \begin{thm} Let $R_\lambda$ be a strongly nondegenerate Reeb vector field for a contact form $\lambda$ carried by a broken book decomposition $(K,\F)$.
 Assume that $K$ contains at most one broken component.
 Then $R_\lambda$ has a Birkhoff section. \end{thm}